LHCfitNikhef/smefit_release/docs/source/report/running.md

   hide_dofs: Null # list of operator not to displayed, default is Null
   thr_show: 0.1 # Min value to show, if Null show the full matrix
+  title: true # if True display the fit label as title

 # PCA options
 PCA: